firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-3:8">Salvation belongeth unto the LORD: thy blessing is upon thy people.
 Selah.</p>

-<p id="psa-4:1"><To the chief Musician on Neginoth, A Psalm of David.> Hear me when I call, O God of my righteousness: thou hast enlarged me when I was in distress; have mercy upon me, and hear my prayer.</p>
+<p id="psa-4:1">Hear me when I call, O God of my righteousness: thou hast enlarged me when I was in distress; have mercy upon me, and hear my prayer.</p>

 <p id="psa-4:2">O ye sons of men, how long will ye turn my glory into shame? how long will ye love vanity, and seek after leasing?
 Selah.</p>